Safe Harbor program gives farmers and ranchers incentives to conserve

 State and federal fish and wildlife departments now commonly use Safe Harbor as an incentive for protecting important habitat.
 Thousands of acres in Texas have been restored.
 And nationwide, the owners of some 4 million acres have provided safe harbor to 63 rare species.

-Safe Harbor inspired us to create Habitat Exchange.
-It allows farmers and ranchers to profit from the creation or restoration of habitat to offset development that may harm a species.
+Safe Harbor paved the way for habitat exchanges, which allow farmers and ranchers to profit from creating or restoring habitat to offset development that may harm a species.